 The prevailing view among copyright rights-holders in Ethiopia is that stronger copyright protection and enforcement are necessary for the growth of the country's creative industries (Belete & Tadesse, 2014).
 However, sound copyright policies are not dictated solely by the interests of rights-holders alone.
 Due consideration must be given to both the interests of the rights-holders (in obtaining returns on their investment) and needs of the majority of people(for improved access to knowledge) (Belete & Tadesse, 2014).
-Data generated by the 2014 WIPO-commissioned study established the existence of a link between core copyright industries and industries that disseminate copyright protection in Ethiopia, it is necessary to take into consideration the potential impact of strong copyright protection on not just the core copyright industries, but also the other three types of copyright activities - interdependent, partial, and non-dedicated industries (WIPO, 2003).
+Data generated by the 2014 WIPO-commissioned study established the existence of a link between core copyright industries and industries that disseminate copyrighted products (Belete & Tadesse, 2014).
+Therefore, in deciding the level of copyright protection in Ethiopia, it is necessary to take into consideration the potential impact of strong copyright protection on not just the core copyright industries, but also the other three types of copyright industries delineated in the WIPO Guide that have links with the core copyright activities - interdependent, partial, and non-dedicated industries (WIPO, 2003).